 “Repellents are an amazing group of odors that can prevent mosquito bites, but it’s been unclear as to how they actually work.
 Using our new, engineered strains of Anopheles mosquitoes, we can finally ask the question, How do the smell neurons of a mosquito respond to repellent odors?” says Christopher Potter, Ph.D., associate professor of neuroscience in the Solomon H. Snyder Department of Neuroscience at the Johns Hopkins University School of Medicine.

 “Our results from Anopheles mosquitoes took us by surprise.
 We found that Anopheles mosquitos ‘smell’ neurons did not directly respond to DEET or other synthetic repellents, but instead, these repellents prevented human-skin odors from being able to be detected by the mosquito.
 In other words, these repellents were masking, or hiding, our skin odors from Anopheles.”

 The group’s research was published today (October 17, 2019) in Current Biology.

 “We found that DEET interacts with and masks the chemicals on our skin rather than directly repelling mosquitoes.
-This will help us develop new repellents that work the same way,” says Ali Afify, Ph.D., postdoctoral fellow at the Johns Hopkins University School of Medicine and first author on this paper.
+This will help us develop new repellents that work the same way,” says Ali Afify, Ph.D., a postdoctoral fellow at the Johns Hopkins University School of Medicine and the first author of this paper.